Here's Lucy and Sonny and Cher.

-Lance and Lester (Alan Dewitt, Lester Fletcher) were often referred to, and appeared in the November 27, 1972 episode, "The Co-Op."
+Lance and Lester (Alan Dewitt, Lester Fletcher) were often referred to, but appeared just once, in a meeting of tenants in the November 27, 1972 episode, "The Co-Op."
 I didn't catch the flamboyant stereotypes, and no one used the word "gay" -- I wouldn't hear the word on tv until 1976 -- but I saw that two men had found a way to live together, escaping the heterosexist mandate .
 Could San Francisco be a "good place"?

-In its first season (1968-69), The Doris Day Show was Green Acres: City girl Doris, a new widow, moves to her father's ranch with her two sons, Toby (Todd Starke) and Billy (Philip Brown, below, who would go on to a successful career as a soap hunk), plus a ranch hand (James Hampton, right) and a housekeeper.
+In its first season (1968-69), The Doris Day Show was basically Green Acres: City girl Doris, a new widow, moves to her father's ranch with her two sons, Toby (Todd Starke) and Billy (Philip Brown, below, who would go on to a successful career as a soap hunk), plus a ranch hand (James Hampton, right) and a housekeeper.
 It aired on Tuesday nights, just after another relic of the 1950s, The Red Skelton Show.

-So in the second season (1969-70), she made some changes: the program became Tammy, without the beefcake.
-Although still living on the ranch, Doris commuted into San Francisco, where she worked as a secretary for Today's World magazine.
+So in the second season (1969-70), she pushed for some changes: although still living on the ranch, Doris commuted into San Francisco, where she worked as a secretary for Today's World magazine.

-By the time my family and I started watching, the transition was complete: Doris was a sophisticated career woman, Ms. instead of Mrs., who had always been single (Kids?
+In the fourth season (1971-72), the transition was complete: Doris was a sophisticated career woman, Ms. instead of Mrs., who had always been single (Kids?
 What kids?).

 And she managed to finagle some gay neighbors out of the network, something Mary Tyler Moore was never able to do.